 What…? fibromania…., Fibermalaysia…, fiber …something!
 Not less than a month I took to pronounce and remember the exact term “fibromyalgia”.
-Same was a problem with my colleague-friend Mrs. Rover.
+The same was a problem with my colleague-friend Mrs. Rover.
 Who was recently diagnosed with the disease!
 She wanted to know what possibly has caused her fibro, her new workout or some stress.
 Also if there exist some “Yoga Poses for Fibromyalgia”.

-With months of recurring neck pain, stiffness, and vertigo, she was a regular visitor of the Physiotherapy center (mentioned earlier) and have treated for the Cervical Spondylitis.
+With months of recurring neck pain, stiffness, and vertigo, she was a regular visitor of the Physiotherapy center (mentioned earlier) and have treated for Cervical Spondylitis.

-With a little or no improvement, her next visit to a physician resulted in the diagnosis of fibromyalgia.
+With little or no improvement, her next visit to a physician resulted in the diagnosis of fibromyalgia.
 Most of the cases, misdiagnosis of fibromyalgia syndrome (FMS) occurs quite frequently in clinics.
-Maybe this is a usual case, because of the chronic tension in the upper back, shoulders, and neck (places where most of the tender points are located), which are the prevalent indicator of the cervical spondylitis too.
+Maybe this is a usual case, because of the chronic tension in the upper back, shoulders, and neck (places where most of the tender points are located), which are the prevalent indicator of cervical spondylitis too.

-If you are suffering from a musculoskeletal pain further worsen by SLEEP DISORDER AND MENTAL SLUGGISHNESS?
+If you are suffering from musculoskeletal pain further worsen by SLEEP DISORDER AND MENTAL SLUGGISHNESS?
 Chances are you having fibromyalgia.

 The term Fibromyalgia is a combination of Latin and Greek terms, in which fibro stands for fibrous tissues, myo means muscle, and algia is a synonym for pain.